SarahBeecroft/cromwellGATK4/README.md

 5. Set up the config files.
 Files that you need to edit with the correct paths to your data/jar files or other specific configurations are:
     - `Multisample_Fastq_to_Gvcf_GATK4_inputs_hg38.json`
     - `Multisample_jointgt_GATK4_inputs_hg38.json`
-        - both json files will need the correct paths to you picard and GATK jar files
+        - both json files will need the correct paths to your reference file locations, and the file specifying your inputs i.e. `samples.txt` or `gvcfs.txt`
     - `samples.txt`
     - `gvcfs.txt`
         - These are the sample input files (tab seperated)